rudyberends/homebridge-loxone-proxy/README.md

 | `port` | optional, port of your miniserver (default: 80) |
 | `username` | loxone username |
 | `password` | loxone password |

+If you create a dedicated user for the plugin, you can filter items by only assigning rights to items you want to expose to HomeBridge.

 ### Filters
 Filters allow you to select what to expose to HomeKit.